-A person working as Wind Energy Engineer in Brazil typically earns around 7,410 BRL per month.
+A person working as Wind Energy Engineer in Brazil typically earns around 7,410 BRL.
 Salaries range from 3,850 BRL (lowest) to 11,300 BRL (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Wind Energy Engineer salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Wind Energy Engineer salaries in Brazil vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Wind Energy Engineer salaries in Brazil range from 3,850 BRL per month (starting salary) to 11,300 BRL per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Wind Energy Engineer in Brazil range from 3,850 BRL (starting salary) to 11,300 BRL (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|